flancia-coop/doc.anagora.org/agora-pkg-chapter.md

 - In this chapter we describe an **Agora**, a **social knowledge graph** provisioned and maintained by a community as a [commons](https://anagora.org/commons).
     - An Agora is designed to be a cooperative platform that integrates and complements both [[personal knowledge graphs]] and [[social networks]] with minimal effort.
 - The Agora stands out from many other projects in knowledge graph space in a few ways:
+    - Whereas links in a personal knowledge graph or wiki usually have a single target, **Agora links fan out by default** and its targets can be thought of as mapping to collections of resources.
     - Whereas a **personal knowledge graph** usually contains resources authored or collected by a single person, and a **wiki** usually contains resources produced by a group, an Agora is meant to integrate both personal and group resources and interlink them liberally by default.
-    - Whereas links in a personal knowledge graph or wiki usually have a single target, **Agora links fan out by default** and its targets can be thought of as mapping to collections of resources.
     - Whereas several tools in the personal knowledge graph space are exploring collaborative editing in their individual way, **the reference Agora tries to be tool, format and platform agnostic** to maximize interoperability and data exchange.
-- This chapter describes a set of [[conventions]], [[protocols]], and [[contracts]] that can be said to define an Agora.
+- This [[chapter]] describes a set of [[conventions]], [[protocols]], and [[contracts]] that can be said to define an Agora.
-    - It also covers a work-in-progress reference implementation developed as free software, and potential applications of a network built around such a platform in the [[knowledge]] and [[social]] domains.
+- It also covers a work-in-progress reference implementation developed as free software
-    - The guiding principle being to build first on general conventions common to as many tools and platforms as it is possible with the aim to achieve maximal inclusivity and diversity.
+    - Its guiding architectural principle being to build as much as possible on already existing conventions common to as many tools and platforms as it is possible with the aim to achieve maximal inclusivity and diversity.
+- Finally, we cover potential applications of a network built around such a platform in the [[knowledge]] and [[social]] domains in the form of several short essays.

 ## Graph definition
 - Being built around a knowledge graph, an Agora can be defined as a set of vertices or **nodes** `N` (each mapping to an entity in a knowledge base) and **edges** `E` (each mapping to a relationship between entities, annotated by context).